-In the Bahamas, vector control programs have always focused primarily on eradication and control health.
+Additionally, there are important links between a well maintained water supply system and public health.
 Water supply disruptions combined with poor water quality can give rise to sanitation problems, creating conditions suitable for disease transmission including food borne diseases such as cholera, salmonellosis, listerosis and e-coli.
 For this reason, the use of a disease early warning system can assist in early detection of these diseases.
 Since this kind of system is dependent on individuals understanding the signs and risk factors for specific diseases of concern, an awareness building campaign is recommended in conjunction with the warning system.
+Source: www.internations.org/.../healthcare-in-the-bahamas